- TPG and Optus battle for #2

 - Different approaches, but both offer innovative pricing models

-Optus and TPG don’t share a great deal in common, at first blush.
-Optus competes in the premium end of the market with Telstra and iiNet/Internode.
+Optus and TPG plans don’t share a great deal in common, at first blush.
+Optus broadband competes in the premium end of the market with Telstra and iiNet/Internode.
 TPG competes with low-cost providers like Dodo and Exetel.
 So why compare the two?

 The reason why TPG and Optus offer a stark basis for comparison is this – TPG is the cold, hard face of competition.
-Optus is cuddlier, but was specifically built to be the competition.
-Which one actually offers better value for the end user?
+Optus is cuddlier but was specifically built to be the competition.
+Which one actually offers better value for the end-user?

 What TPG does right

-First there was the landline telephone.
+First, there was the landline telephone.
 Everyone had one.
 After that, everyone got a mobile.
 But they kept the telephone around because mobile calls were prohibitively expensive.

 Then everyone got ADSL.
-The telephone line can provide ADSL because it contains two copper wires – and ADSL simply activates a digital internet connection on the line not being used for telephone.
+The telephone line can provide ADSL because it contains two copper wires – and ADSL simply activates a digital internet connection on the line not being used for the telephone.
 So phone + internet was a natural bundle; everyone had a landline, so activating ADSL was a natural progression, and it was natural to bundle the services with one provider.

 This is where TPG comes in.
-TPG recognizes that many people don’t want a home phone at all, but DO want reliably fast and plentiful broadband connection.
+TPG recognises that many people don’t want a home phone at all, but DO want a reliably fast and plentiful broadband connection.
 The technological (and economic) reality is more complicated – you MUST have a landline connection to get ADSL.
 You MUST pay line rental to rent that line for ADSL – whether you use the associated phone service or not.
 There’s Naked DSL, which supposedly offers this – but not really.
-All Naked DSL does is offer broadband and line rental wrapped in one price, with no home phone service – it’s not cheaper, and in fact it’s usually more expensive.
+All Naked DSL does is offer broadband and line rental wrapped in one price, with no home phone service – it’s not cheaper, and in fact, it’s usually more expensive.
 It’s also harder for an ISP to arrange, for a whole host of reasons.

 Some of your line rental goes towards Telstra’s Customer Service Guarantee.
 This is a guarantee on major line repairs.
 If your line goes down, you can claim back a portion of your line rental for the time it takes to repair it.
-In reality, this happens very rarely, and rarely takes more than 3 or 4 days to repair.
+In reality, this happens very rarely and rarely takes more than 3 or 4 days to repair.
 So if line rental is about $30 a month, and your service is down for 4 days, then the rebate you can claim back is around…$4.
 For this, you pay a lot for standard line rental.

 Part of your line rental pays for compatibility with services like Priority Assist, Faxstream Duet (fax line), back-to-base alarm system, and other ‘dial-back’ services that use the landline to make automated connections.
 Not gonna miss them?
 Good, because TPG stripped that away too.

-In addition – TPG realizes that most people are tired of 24 month contracts.
+In addition – TPG realises that most people are tired of 24-month contracts.
 Long contracts are an insurance policy for telecommunications companies, a tacit admission that their network and customer service are going to disappoint eventually, but in order to keep you on their books, they can use contracts to lock you in.
 This is expensive.
 It means that an ISP has to offer freebies, like free connections and free modems.
 It also means that your average telco has a bunch of customers that are both unhappy with their service, and vengeful over their telco’s inflexibility.
 Those customers are in a hurry to leave when their contract is up – not just to get a better deal, but to also ‘get back’ at their old ISP.
 That’s Bad Mojo.